Felle33/Felle33/README.md

 ### Tommaso Fellegara

 I am a student of the Politecnico of Milan where I am studying Computer Science Engineering.
-I am currently doing the master and my hobbies are doing competitive programming and some leetcode problems.
+I am currently doing the master and my hobbies are doing competitive programming on codeforces and some leetcode problems.
 Check out my profile!

 ---